slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-02-design_principles_solid.rst

 ISP
 ---

-The "Interface Segregration" principle is -- perhaps -- the most important.
+The "Interface Segregation" principle is -- perhaps -- the most important.

-..  important:: Interface Segregration Principle
+..  important:: Interface Segregation Principle

-    ISP == Cut the fluff seen by collabators.
+    ISP == Cut the fluff seen by collaborators.

 In a C++ or Java context, the more that's exposed to a collaborator, the wider the ripples from a change.